Trams in Bratislava: Recent times

 A new proposal for the development of tram lines was also presented to the City Hall the same year.
 In addition to the Petržalka expansion, with the new proposal trams could also reach the city district of Vajnory, Devínska Nová Ves (extension of the line from the Pri Kríži stop to Dúbravka and around the housing estate in Devínska Nová Ves to the Volkswagen plant) and Vrakuňa.
 The new lines would also lead to Prievoz and Mlynská Dolina.

-Between 2013 and 2015, the first stage of the construction of the tramway to Petržalka over the Old Bridge took place.
-The Old Bridge was rebuilt, Štúrova Street was reconstructed and the tramway itself was built to Bosákova Street.
+The first stage of the construction of the tramway to Petržalka over the Old Bridge took place, by rebuilding the Old Bridge, where the reopening took place on 16 February 2016.
+A consortium of three firms led by Eurovia SK carried out the project for EUR 58 million excluding VAT.
+As much as 85% of the project’s costs was financed from European Union funds, while the state contributed 10% and the city contributed 5%.

 Funds were also used to buy thirty air conditioned low-floor Škoda 30T trams and thirty Škoda 29T trams.
 With this signing, DPB completed three large tenders for electric traction vehicles.
 In addition to trams, DPB also bought trolleybuses.
 The modernisation programme of Tatra K2 vehicles was completed and since 1 February 2010 only renovated or new Tatra K2S and Tatra K2G cars have been running on Bratislava's rails.

 On 15 June 2020, a reconstruction started on the section between the stops Cintorín Rača and Záhumenice on Račianska radial.
 The reconstructed line was opened on 7 September 2020.

-Future

-Currently, there is an on-going construction of prolongation in Petržalka city part.
-The construction work is expected to finish in 2024.
+On 27 July 2025, the second stage of Petržalka tram line was opened.